o3de/o3de.org/content/docs/user-guide/components/reference/gameplay/tag.md

 ### AddTags

-Add a list of tags to the entity if it didn't already have them\.
+Add a list of tags to the entity if it didn't already have them.

 **Parameters**
 const `Tags&`